 Site 6 is "Not Wild Lettuce" - under the cottonwoods, on the banks of the creek, in the main campground area, this smaller space has the accessibility of "Pinecone Patch" but in a cozier format.

 You'll check in with your hosts (Krystal or Laurie) who will show you to your site.
-Between late October and May or so, campers with RVs or campervans will be most comfortable.
-Potable well water and a wonderful composting toilet (named "Throney") are available to you, and in season the U-Pick farm and farm animals can provide you with both food and entertainment.
+If you choose to rent one of our tents, please contact us so we can have your home away from home all set up for you.
+Potable well water and a wonderful composting toilet (named "Throney") are available to you, and sometimes the U-Pick farm and farm animals can provide you with both food and entertainment.
 The "back 40" and beyond offer hiking with amazing views, and there is easy access to nearby farms and wild areas, including lakes, creeks, and the wide open spaces of the Basin and Range.
 Local foods, both wild and cultivated, are close at hand, and a lovely restaurant in town serves meals from Thursday through Sunday.

 - Cancellation policy: Moderate